Report this

 1. docker tag test-image your_domain/test-image

-Finally, push the newly tagged image to your registry:
+Push the tagged image to your registry:

 1. docker push your_domain/test-image

-You’ll receive output similar to the following:
+You will receive output similar to the following:

 Output